Estadio Gigante de Arroyito

 The Estadio Gigante de Arroyito (/es/) is a stadium in the city of Rosario, Argentina.
 It is owned by club Rosario Central, serving as home venue for football matches.
 The Argentina national football team has played there several times.

 The stadium was named after the Arroyito neighborhood where it is placed.
 Officially inaugurated on November 14, 1926, the stadium has a capacity of 46,955 spectators.
-Besides, Gigante de Arroyito was one of the venues for the 1978 FIFA World Cup and 1987 Copa América, both hosted by Argentina.
+Also, Gigante de Arroyito was one of the venues for the 1978 FIFA World Cup and 1987 Copa América, both hosted by Argentina.

 History

 When the club broke ties with the Central Argentine Railway, the British company took back the land where Rosario Central had its Parada Castellanos field.
 As a result, the club had to search a place where to build a new stadium.
 Meanwhile, the team played their home venues at Club Bolsa de Comercio.
 By the end of 1925, the Municipality granted Rosario Central concession of a land in the Arroyito neighborhood for a term of 20 years.
 The land was placed on Génova and Cordiviola streets, and the club built its new stadium there.